 Unfortunately, planting trees to sink a number of emissions equivalent to what has been emitted can take years or even decades – depending on the species planted or the soil’s health.

 For this and a couple of other reasons, carbon offsetting is not a solution, it simply mitigates the problem.

 That’s why we are reviewing our entire value chain to prevent/minimize these emissions beforehand.
 The goal is to offset increasingly fewer greenhouse gas emissions in the coming years, meaning we would truly be polluting less at the source.

-And we’re targetting not only the emissions from our vans’ pipes but also other scopes of emissions.
-Emissions, coming for example, from our employees, clients or suppliers.
+And we’re targetting not only the emissions from our vans’ pipes but also other scopes of emissions such as the ones from our suppliers and employees.

 There’s a saying that goes more or less like this: “the planet needs many imperfect ecologists, not a few perfect ecologists”.